Effects of the environment on the multiplicity properties of stars in the STARFORGE simulations: Multiplicity properties for the fiducial cloud

 We run our fiducial cloud (\textbf{M2e4}) until star formation is quenched, and the cloud is fully disrupted by stellar feedback (see Figure \ref{fig:M2e4_series}).
 We identify star systems in all snapshots of the run using the method outlined in \S\ref{sec:metrics}.
 Unless stated otherwise we show multiplicity properties at the end of the simulation, when star formation has quenched and the cloud has been fully disrupted.

 The left panel of Figure \ref{fig:fiducial_CF_MF} shows the fraction of stars in different boundedness categories (see \S\ref{sec:metrics}) as a function of mass.
 As expected we find that massive stars ($>5\,\msun$) are more likely to be primary stars.
 We find that, up to companion masses of $\sim$~$10~M_{\odot}$, 20\% of stars are companions to more massive primary stars.
 These statistics derive from the fact that most high-mass stars are in multiple systems, while most low-mass stars are not.
 The middle and right panels of Figure \ref{fig:fiducial_CF_MF} show that the multiplicity fraction ($\MF$) and companion frequency ($\CF$) increase with the primary mass and are qualitatively similar to the observed values.
-Note that at the low-mass end, both the $\MF$ and $\CF$ are affected by the $0.1\,\msun$ completeness limit of the simulation; the simulation does not resolve brown dwarfs.
+Note for stars with masses below $1\,\msun$ both the $\MF$ and $\CF$ are affected by the $0.1\,\msun$ completeness limit of the simulation; the simulation does not resolve brown dwarfs.
 Removing short-lived companions has a mild effect on both $\MF$ and $\CF$.
-This implies that most stars that form in a multiple system, \emph{stay} in a multiple system.
-This result is consistent with prior numerical studies \citep[e.g.,][]{Lee_2019_MHD_binary_separations} and will hold as long as the initial fraction of high-order systems is low and stellar densities are not too high.
-We find that applying an observationally-motivated $q>0.1$ cut-off, however, significantly reduces both the $\MF$ and $\CF$ for high-mass stars.
+Applying an observationally-motivated $q>0.1$ cut-off, however, significantly reduces both the $\MF$ and $\CF$ for high-mass stars.
 This is because many high-mass stars in the simulations have Solar-type companions, such that the system mass ratio falls just below the cut-off.
 Overall, we find that after corrections the simulations produce qualitatively similar but significantly lower values than those observed for both $\MF$ and $\CF$.